 This is a London-Amsterdam Eurostar train trip review.
 The Eurostar is a fast, comfortable and convenient way of travelling from London to Amsterdam.
 Eurostar uses its newer E320 trains on the route.

 Note that there have been some significant changes to service frequencies due to the ‘coronavirus’ measures.
-Eurostar currently operates a 2x daily direct London-Amsterdam train service.
+Eurostar currently operates a direct 2x daily train service both ways between London and Amsterdam.

 This is the Eurostar timetable for direct trains between London and Amsterdam:

 |1104||1612||4 hours 8 minutes|

 |1647||1957||4 hours 10 minutes|

 [Note: Service frequency is reduced at weekends; Amsterdam is 1 hour ahead of London time]

 We made the journey between London and Amsterdam by Standard Premier class in October 2018 on the evening departure.
 We paid our own way, €102 one-way for the trip.
 You can book the trip at the NS International site